Clos3y/Maple-Additions/README.md

 These aren't themselves difficult to make, but it saves typing them out.

 1. Roots of Matrices
-  a.
-Integral Method
+    1. Integral Method
-  b.
-Iterative Method (coming soon)
+    2. Iterative Method (coming soon)
 2. Partial Trace (coming soon)